-General and administrative expenses increased \$5.3 million, or 40%, in fiscal year 2010 compared to fiscal year 2009, due to increased personnel costs of \$3.9 million, increased professional services fees of \$832,000, increased direct acquisition costs of \$323,000 and various smaller increases in general and administrative expenses, partially offset by a decline in legal fees of \$551,000.
+General and administrative expenses increased \$5.3 million, or 40%, in fiscal year 2010 compared to fiscal year 2009, due to increased personnel costs of \$3.9 million, increased professional services fees of \$0.6 million.
+The increase direct acquisition costs of \$0.3 million and various smaller increases in general and administrative expenses, partially offset by a decline in legal fees of \$0.6 million.
 The increase in personnel costs was due to increased stock-based compensation expense of \$2.8 million and increased compensation expense of \$1.1 million.
 The increase in stock-based compensation expense was driven by the grant of fully-vested options to certain members of our board of directors in conjunction with an increase in the fair value our common stock.
-The increase in compensation expense was due to a 21% increase in average headcount due to our continued investment in corporate infrastructure, as well as increased performance bonus expense associated with the achievement of specified financial metrics.
+The increase in normal expense was due to a 21% increase in average headcount due to our continued investment in corporate infrastructure, as well as increased performance bonus expense associated with the achievement of specified financial metrics.
 Professional services fees increased due to our continued investment in corporate infrastructure and related expenses associated with being a public company, including increased accounting and tax fees, higher insurance premiums, investor relations and compliance costs.
 The decline in legal fees was due to the settlement of an ongoing legal matter prior to the fourth quarter of fiscal year 2009.